 The course is expected to:

 - Provide a biological and cognitive framework for decision making, team building and partner selection while developing mindset and intention for interaction with the backcountry environment.

-- Describe and implement a framework for decision making and risk management in avalanche terrain.
+- Describe, create and implement a framework for planning, decision making and risk management in consideration of leading a group in avalanche terrain.

 A final debrief includes a lesson learned summary and opportunities to gain additional education and mentorship.
 Students are encouraged and counseled on how to apply the skills learned and told that no course can fully guarantee safety, either during or after course completion.
-A link is made to a future JHOLI Avalanche Level 2 course.
+A link is made to a future future professional level trainings.

 Central Wyoming College – Jackson Outreach